babasaraki/AYS-DataViz/README.md

 This is short day webinar designed for biomedical scientists who are newbies to R & RStudio.

 You will learn the basics of R and data science, and practice using the RStudio IDE (integrated development environment).
-We'll discuss much of the material from the book R for Data Science, including data visualization (ggplot2), data transformation and tidying (dplyr, tidyr), understanding special data types (stringr, forcats, lubridate), and modeling (broom).
+We shall discuss much of the material from the book R for Data Science, including data visualization (ggplot2), data transformation and tidying (dplyr, tidyr).
 Throughout the workshop, we'll work in RMarkdown documents, and learn best practices for data computing.

-If you want to transition from coding in base R to the tidyverse, or just jump into doing data science in the tidyverse without any prior R experience, this is the workshop for you!
-We will have a team of TAs on hand to show you the ropes, and help you out when you get stuck.
+If you want to transition from coding in base R to the tidyverse, or just jump into doing data science in the tidyverse without any prior R experience, this is the webinar for you!

 ## Audience